Efficient Silage Making

 Despite massive technological improvements, we still have a major problem with excessive losses in silage clamps

 Fortunately there is a cost effective solution.
 For several years now Richard Webster Nutrition has been promoting a completely new type of sheet, Low Transmission Oxygen Barrier Film from Passion Ag and Silostop.

 Low transmission oxygen barrier film was developed in Italy by a joint effort between a leading plastic film manufacturer and University scientists.
 This was at the request of Italian farmers for assistance from the University for ways to improve their silage quality and minimise the risk of moulds in the silage entering the food chain.
 This was particularly important when producing certain cheeses.
 Oxygen Barrier Film has been scientifically proven by a number of research centres in the UK, the USA and across Europe.

 Oxygen Barrier Film

-The Silostop and Passion Ag oxygen barrier films are quite different from other clear cling film type sheets which are made of polythene and which do transmit oxygen.
+The Passion Ag and Silostop low transmission oxygen barrier films are quite different from other clear cling film type sheets which are made of polythene and which do transmit oxygen.
 These oxygen barrier films are just as effective as standard cling film type sheets at clinging to the silage surface but unlike other clear films or black plastic sheets, oxygen barrier films do prevent the transmission of any significant amounts of oxygen into the silage surface.

 The ONLY true Oxygen Barrier Films for Silage